 Doing the curiosity lab allowed me to experience mindfulness first hand.
 To really get a clear understanding and appreciate how it may impact and affect me.
 I admit I was nervous.
 I can’t remember the last time I took a half day out just for me and my benefit!
 I had some adrenaline rushes and some skepticism about the experience.
 If I’m totally honest I felt both excited by the event and conflicted by the value of taking that much time out of my busy schedule.

 So I think I had my own personal a-ha moment!
 I won’t spoil the experience for others but I will say the way this played with my mind, body and dare I say soul, was a revelation.
 For the first time in more years than I can count I was able to consider myself as a focus.
 I was able to find a way to give my mind space to recharge without it involving sleep.
+For the first time, I felt that ingesting Nootropic Supplements actually affected my diet and the way I work out.
 I experienced a strong humanity connection and yet also a two-way link to my fellow humans.
 I also connected with my significance in the world that’s both great and small concurrently.
 I was both exhausted and energized at the same time after the experience.

 In the weeks following the mindfulness experience, I discovered a lot more about my attitudes and approaches to the way I work and live my life beside and intertwined.
 I realized that living in a world of change I so readily focus on the future; I forget about the current.
 I also appreciated that I spend a lot of my energy and effort for the benefit of others first, when I should be balancing this with myself.